What Is Considered Harassment by Law in California?

 What Legally Counts as Harassment?

-The word “harassment” gets used a lot to describe annoying or frustrating behavior, but in a legal sense, it has a very specific meaning.
+The word “harassment” gets used a lot to describe annoying or frustrating behavior, but in a legal sense, it has a specific meaning.
 Not every rude comment or unpleasant interaction at work qualifies as illegal harassment.
-For behavior to cross the line from merely unprofessional to unlawful, it needs to meet certain criteria defined by state and federal laws.
+For behavior to cross the line from merely unprofessional to unlawful, it usually needs to be unwelcome, connected to a legally protected characteristic, and serious enough to change the conditions of your employment.

 Understanding these legal standards is the first step in figuring out if you have a case and what you can do about it.
-The law looks for a pattern of conduct that is not only unwelcome but also creates an environment where it becomes difficult to do your job.
+The law looks for conduct that is not only unwelcome but also creates an environment where it becomes difficult to do your job.
 It’s about behavior that is so severe or happens so often that it transforms your workplace into an intimidating, abusive, or hostile work environment.
-Let’s break down what that really means.

 The Key Elements of Illegal Harassment